CIRCL/Circlean/README.md

 =====

 0. Power off the device and unplug all connections.
-1. Plug the untrusted key in the top USB slot of the Raspberry Pi.
+1. Plug the untrusted key in the top left USB slot of the Raspberry Pi.
 2. Plug your own key in the bottom USB slot (or use any of the other slots if there are more than 2).